thisisviditjindal/ghtech-web-application/README.md

 A3.)I would have able to make data models and would be able to make this website using react framework.
 I would be able to make a backend for this project.

-Note:- I have made a react application too, but due to its bad rendering and glictches, I submitted the submitted the website made from HTML, CSS and JavaScript.
+Note:- I have made a react application too, but due to its bad rendering and glitches, I submitted the website made from HTML, CSS and JavaScript.